 An influential Pietist was Nikolaus van Zinzendorf, who owned a large property in Moravia (the east side of the modern Czech Republic).
 There he welcomed a group of followers of Hus, who attempted to establish a thoroughly Christian “village”.
 His house became known as the Herrnhut, “the Lord’s Protection”.
 Under Zinzendorf’s leadership, this led to the formation of the Moravian Church, a Pietistic church with strong missionary impulses.

 In England and the United States, similar revival movements reached a climax in the 1730s, known as “the (First) Great Awakening”.
 Well-known, powerful preachers such as Jonathan Edwards, George Whitefield, and John Wesley proclaimed the need for heartfelt and true conversion to churchgoers and unchurched alike.
 Some of this happened within the existing church structures, but some also through unofficial, outdoor preaching.

 The result of this “Great Awakening” highlighted the contrast within the traditional Protestant churches between merely nominal members and true, active believers.
 It also provided significant growth to newer denominations, such as the Baptists.

 John Wesley, “Methodist”

 One of the leaders in the Great Awakening was John Wesley.
 As a student in Oxford, he and his brother Charles led a student organization called “Holy Club”.
 It focused on actively pursuing Christian living.
-Others mocking called the club “methodistic” because it developed a “method” of attaining true spirituality.
-This name became a batch of honor for many followers of Wesley.
+Others mockingly called the club “methodistic” because it developed a “method” of attaining true spirituality.
+This name became a badge of honour for many followers of Wesley.